PAIDiPaidThis.com

 Why the price varies so much

 Battery prices vary on type and size more than on labour.
-A standard lead-acid battery for an older car is cheap, while the AGM or EFB batteries that stop-start cars need cost considerably more.
-Physical size and the cold-cranking rating your car requires set the bracket.
-Fitting is quick and cheap on many cars, but a lot of modern vehicles need the new battery registered to the electronics so the charging system treats it correctly, and that coding adds a small labour charge.
-A dealer will usually charge more than an independent for the same battery and fit.
+A standard lead-acid battery for an older car with no stop-start is cheap by comparison, while the AGM or EFB batteries that stop-start systems need cost considerably more because they're built to handle deeper, more frequent cycling.
+Physical size and the cold-cranking rating your car requires set the bracket, and fitting the wrong spec can shorten the battery's working life.
+Fitting is quick and cheap on many cars, but a lot of modern vehicles need the new battery registered to the electronics so the charging system doesn't overcharge or undercharge it, and that coding step adds a small labour charge even though the physical swap itself takes no longer.
+Who does the work matters too.
+A franchised dealer will usually charge more than an independent garage for the same battery and the same job, partly for the brand and partly because dealer labour rates run higher than a local independent's.
+Location plays a part as well: labour rates in and around big cities and the South East tend to sit above what the same job costs in a small town, simply because rent and wages differ.

 How to pay less

-• Check whether your car needs the battery coding in, as that decides if a DIY fit is realistic.
+• Check whether your car actually needs the battery coding in before assuming a DIY fit is off the table.
+Not every car does.

-• Match the battery to the maker's spec rather than overpaying for more capacity than the car needs.
+• Buy to the maker's spec rather than paying extra for higher capacity or cranking power than your car calls for.

 Common questions